-Chair Councillor M. Glancy (Chair)

-Councillors P. Posnett MBE (Vice-Chair) R. Bindloss

-P. Chandler A. Hewson

-L. Higgins E. Holmes

-J. Illingworth M. Steadman

-R. Smith (Substitute)

-Observers

-Officers Assistant Director for Planning and Delivery

-Solicitor

-Planning Officer (TE)

-Senior Democratic Services & Scrutiny Officer

-Democratic Services Officer (SE) Democratic Services Officer (HA)
+Chair Councillor M. Glancy (Chair) Councillors P. Posnett MBE (Vice-Chair) P. Chandler L. Higgins J. Illingworth R. Smith (Substitute) R. Bindloss A. Hewson E. Holmes M. Steadman Observers Officers Assistant Director for Planning and Solicitor Planning Officer (TE) Senior Democratic Services & Scru Democratic Services Officer (SE) Democratic Services Officer (HA) ,

-Minute No. Minute PL16 was appointed Councillor Wo absence was received from Councillor Browne and Councillor Smith das his substitute.
-An apology for late arrival was received from PL17 Minutes The minutes o be signed by the f the meeting held on 22 July 2021 were confirmed and authorised to ne Chair.
-PL18 of Interest snett held a standing personal interest in any matters relating to the County Council due to her role as a County Councillor.
-Councillor Ho connection an /01107/FUL - Land East of Wolds Farm, Landyke Lane, Scalford Imes declared a personal interest in this application due to a family d advised she would move into the public gallery for its consideration art in the debate nor vote.
-Councillor Steadman declared a personal interest in this application and advise she would move into the public gallery for its consideration and take no part in th debate nor vote.
-Councillor Hi - Somerby Methodist Church High Street Somerby ggins advised that he would be representing his ward on this making a representation to the Committee.
-He would therefore take e debate nor vote on this item in accordance with the Council's es.
+Minute No. Minute PL16 Apologies for Absence An apology for absence was received from Councillor Browne and Councillor Smith was appointed as his substitute.
+An apology for late arrival was received from Councillor Wood.
+PL17 Minutes The minutes of the meeting held on 22 July 2021 were confirmed and authorised to be signed by the Chair.
+PL18 Declarations of Interest Councillor Posnett held a standing personal interest in any matters relating to the Leicestershire County Council due to her role as a County Councillor.
+Application 20/01107/FUL - Land East of Wolds Farm, Landyke Lane, Scalford Councillor Holmes declared a personal interest in this application due to a family connection and advised she would move into the public gallery for its consideration and take no part in the debate nor vote on this item in accordance with the Council's Procedure Rules.
+Councillor Steadman declared she had lodged objection to this application and advised she would move into the public gallery for its consideration and take no part in the debate nor vote on this item in accordance with the Council's Procedure Rules.
+Due to possible perception of pre-determination or bias 20/01233/FUL - Somerby Methodist Church High Street Somerby Councillor Higgins advised that he would be representing his Ward on this application by making a representation to the Committee.
+He would therefore take no part in the debate nor vote on this item in accordance with the Council's Procedure Rules.
 PL19 Schedule of Applications The Chair announced a change to the order of business and that application 20/01233/FUL (Somerby) be considered first to allow the public speakers to leave immediately after.
-PL20 20/01233/FUL Reference: 20/01233/FUL Location: Somerby Methodist Church, High Street, Somerby Proposal: Conversion of Former Methodist Church to a 3 Bedroom Dwelling ' ggins declared his intention to speak as Ward Councillor and took no ate nor voted on this application.)
+PL20 20/01233/FUL Reference: 20/01233/FUL Location: Proposal: Somerby Methodist Church, High Street, Somerby Conversion of Former Methodist Church to a 3 Bedroom Dwelling igins declared his intention to speak as Ward Councillor and took no ate nor voted on this application.)

 The Planning Officer (TE) addressed the Committee and provided a summary of the application and summarised that the recommendation was for approval.
 He advised that there was an error in the report that indicated that the building was an asset of community value and it should read that the building no longer held that status.